amyinorbit/hons/_posts/2016-11-02-week8-roundup.md

+---
-title: Week 8 Roundup: Supervisor Meeting
+title: "Week 8 Roundup: Supervisor Meeting"
-template: post.html
+layout: post
 date: 2016-11-02
+---

 This week was my first meeting with Ian as my official supervisor.
 Since the formal project proposal is due in two weeks, we've focused on what should go